thewmh/branch_name_roulette/README.md

 git push origin feature/login
 ```

-* The pre-push hook will intercept this command, translating feature/login to its randomized equivalent (e.g., fteuar-5mnwl/loign-4pjxz) and push it to the remote.
+* The `pre-push` hook will intercept this command, translating `feature/login` to its latest randomized equivalent (e.g., `fteuar-5mnwl/loign-4pjxz`) and push it to the remote.

 ## Example Workflow